 What is Pregnancy-related Pelvic Girdle Pain (PPGP)?

-PPGP normally presents as persistent discomfort anywhere in the region of the pelvis:
+PPGP normally presents as persistent discomfort or pain anywhere in the region of the pelvis:

 - Lower Back

 We USED to think that PPGP was caused by: